‘The Sopranos’: What It’s Like to Visit Tony’s Home & Mingle With the Show’s Stars

 Cast members also sat down to autograph posters for attendees.
 Castelluccio – just like his character Furio – even declared that golf is a “stupida f**king game.”

 So how did this amazing fan experience come about?

-“What originally inspired us was the 20th anniversary of The Sopranos,” Castelluccio tells TV Insider.
+“What originally inspired us was the 20th anniversary of The Sopranos,” Castelluccio told TV Insider.
 “That was in 2019, so we decided to get together and create the first Sopranos convention (Sopranos Con).
 We thought we were going to have a few thousand people, but around 15 to 18,000 showed up that weekend.”

-One thing is clear when it comes to the crew running this event: they’re big fans of The Sopranos.
+One thing is clear when it comes to the crew who were running this event: they’re big fans of The Sopranos.
 While the event carried on, tunes like, “Woke Up This Morning,” “Don’t Stop Believin’,” “Dirty Work,” and “I Saved the World Today” blasted from the sound system, permeating the crowd with a strong dose of nostalgia for the series which ended in 2007 after a six-season run.

-“I immediately felt and thought about Jimmy,” Turturro says, remembering her late costar.
+“I immediately felt and thought about Jimmy,” Turturro said, remembering her late costar.
 James Gandolfini died in 2013 after suffering a heart attack in Italy.
 “It was weird, beautiful, and a little sad.
 I can’t explain it.”

-The Sopranos, Streaming now, HBO Max
+The Sopranos, Streaming now, Max